Careers and placements

-The DBS helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
-DDC Ltd is the appointed Criminal Record Checking partner for York St. John University.
-They are a quality assured registered umbrella body for the Disclosure and Barring Service.
+A DBS check helps employers make safer recruitment decisions and prevents unsuitable people from working with vulnerable groups, including children.
+DDC Ltd is the appointed Criminal Record Checking partner for York St John University.
+They are the quality assured registered umbrella body for the Disclosure and Barring Service.

 Applying for a DBS

-- Complete the following survey to start the process: https://yorksj.eu.qualtrics.com/jfe/form/SV_ebznIdUJSNlZgGx
+Complete the following request form to start the process.

-- We will use the information you provide to begin the online application process.
+We will use the information you provide to begin the online application process on the DDC website.

 Should you have any questions about this service, please contact email@example.com.